yusufmunircloud/AWS-Projects/AWS-Serverless-Reminder-Application/PROJECT-INSTRUCTIONS/  Serverless Application Frontend.md

-# Advanced Demo Serverless Application - Pet-Cuddle-O-Tron
+# Project: Serverless Reminder Application
 In this _Advanced Demo_ you will be implementing a serverless reminder application.
 The application will load from an S3 bucket and run in browser
 .. communicating with Lambda and Step functions via an API Gateway Endpoint